-Parking lots that are available to students are the Hills Parking Lot, the South Parking Lot, and one row in the Alumni Lot.
+Parking lots that are available to students are the Hills Parking Lot and the South Parking Lot.
 Parking is also available at the Off Main Campus Residence Houses.

 Students are responsible for all violations and fines incurred by a vehicle registered to them regardless of who was operating the car.

 The fee for student parking permits is $60.00 per year or $30 per semester.